 Complete Havasupai Packing List

 Before we left for our Havasupai trip, I sent everyone a packing list.
-Some followed it exactly; some added items to it; some skipped items altogether.
-Everyone came out of the canyon with a list of things they would do differently next time!
+Some followed it exactly; some added items to it; some skipped things altogether.
+Everyone came out of the canyon with a short list of what they’d do differently next time.

-Our first stop after the hike out?
+Our first stop after hiking out?
 REI.
-We had less than 24 hours before our next adventure- canoeing/kayaking the Black Canyon National Water Trail, and everyone picked up a few new essentials that we wished we’d had in Havasupai.
+We had less than 24 hours before our next adventure, canoeing and kayaking the Black Canyon Water Trail, and everyone picked up a few upgrades we wished we’d had in Havasupai.

 This post contains affiliate links, meaning if you purchase them after clicking on my link, I may earn a small commission.
 I only recommend items that I personally use and love or that I think will add value to your trip.
 Thank you for supporting my blog.